Portion/Yield:Makes 9 buns

-Once the dough has proved, turn it on to a lightly floured work surface and knead lightly, then use your fingers to press and spread the dough evenly into a rectangular shape (about 40–45 x 30–35cm in size).
+Once the dough is ready, turn it onto a lightly floured work surface and knead lightly, then use your fingers to press and spread the dough evenly into a rectangular shape (about 40–45 x 30–35cm in size).
 You could use a rolling pin to do this if you like, but I don’t like using one as it compresses the dough which means it loses its lightness and puffiness.

 Spread the cinnamon butter filling evenly over the dough rectangle, then scatter the soaked sultanas over the top, followed by the orange zest.
 Roll the dough up like a Swiss roll, starting from a long edge, then dip a serrated knife into flour and cut the roll into 9 even slices.
 Place the buns, cut-side up, into a greased and lined 33 x 26 x 4.5cm roasting tin or deep cake tin, placing them close together (alternatively, place the buns close together on a baking tray lined with non-stick baking paper).
 Lightly cover with a clean dry tea towel and leave to rise again (prove) in a warm place for 20–30 minutes or until doubled in size.

 Meanwhile, preheat the oven to 200°C/Gas Mark 6.